svenkreiss/svenkreiss.github.io/content/pages/about.md

 {% img img-thumbnail float-right /images/me2020_head.jpeg 200 me %}

-I am a computer vision engineer with a background in particle physics.
+I am a computer vision engineer at Facebook Reality Labs with a background in particle physics.

 During my postdoc at EPFL, my research focused on the human component of self-driving